Externally- or Self-Funded PhD Candidates

 After the first year, PhD candidates are evaluated on the basis of a pilot study—a 30-50 page paper or chapter which demonstrates the candidate’s ability to handle the material and object of the thesis in an academic way.
 If the supervisors are satisfied by the quality of the pilot study and the revised work plan, the contract with the PhD candidate will be extended by three years.
 After this first evaluation, the PhD candidates are asked to report on their progress on a yearly basis.

-Another € 500 per PhD Candidate is allocated for enrollment costs at National Research Schools.
+Another € 500 per PhD Candidate is allocated for enrolment costs at National Research Schools.
 See PhD training tab.

 To apply for this funding, please send a message to: firstname.lastname@example.org

 Externally- or Self-Funded PhD Candidates receive a UvA-net ID which gives access to databases and electronic journals to which the UvA-Library subscribes.
 The UvA-net ID will also give access to e-mail facilities, both with an e-mail client and with webmail, and a login for UvA computers.